philipmjohnson/ci-tracs.github.io/morea/home.md

 * In some cases, it appears that a CI-TRACS workshop is simply a fork of an existing Software Carpentry workshop (i.e. the [High Performance Computing workshop](https://github.com/CI-TRACS/High_Performance_Computing).)
 In this case, it is less work to simply make a fork than to re-represent the workshop using Morea.

+* Each Software Carpentry page has arrow links to go forward and backward.
+In Morea, when you finish a page, you have to go back up to the Module level and then down into the next page.

 ### Advantages of Morea

 * Morea allows all of the workshops to be represented as modules within a single site.
 This results in a "portal" to all workshops, making it easier to browse all of the workshops.
 For the Software Carpentry approach, the point of entry is the [CI-TRACS github organization home page](https://github.com/CI-TRACS).